Ajsalemo/AzurePythonFrameworkWindowsOSExamples/README.md

 # AzurePythonFrameworkWindowsOSExamples

-A repo housing multiple Python quickstart/"hello world" framework & libraries examples that are deployed on Azure in a Windows environment using IIS and HttpPlatformHandler.
+A repo housing multiple Python quickstart/"hello world" framework & libraries examples that are deployed on Azure in a Windows environment using IIS and HttpPlatformHandler along with Waitress being used as a production grade WSGI server.
 <br>

 - [Bottle](https://bottlepy.org/docs/dev/)